krancour/brignext/PROPOSAL.md

 1. Neither Kubernetes expertise nor cluster credentials must be a prerequisite for success.
+    1. Kubernetes is neither to be removed nor 100% abstracted.
+A realistic goal is to minimize Kubernetes' use as anything other than a substrate for workload execution and minimize Brigade / Kubernetes touchpoints.
     1. Some degree of freedom to "drop down" to Kubernetes may be retained to enable advanced / fringe use cases, but the need to utilize this should be _exceptional._